 Our favorite maps

 Easy to read maps with practical road and travel information.
 This sturdy map is essential when driving through the cities and vast and, at times, desolate landscape.
 The magnificent National Parks, Waterfalls, etc., are well marked.
 Great for planning before departure.
 Find this essential map here.

 Our favorite apps

 Rome2rio: Trip Planner Trip and Holiday Organizer.
-Enter any address, landmark, or city in the app will instantly display all your travel options, booking info, along with accommodation providers and things to do.
-Find on your local app store.
+Enter any address, landmark, or city in the App will instantly display all your travel options, booking info, accommodation providers, and things to do.
+Find it on your local App store.

 Google Translate We used this often to practice proper pronunciations of Icelandic words.
-As we always encourage, it is essential to learn the basics to greet and thank people in the local language.
+As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
 Google translate was an easy app to use.
-If needed, you can enter text in English, and it will speak back in Icelandic to aid in communicating with locals.
+If needed, you can enter text in English, which will speak back in Icelandic to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite Iceland travel resource?
 Share your favorites in the comments section at the bottom of this page or

 “THE PROBLEM WITH DRIVING AROUND ICELAND IS THAT YOU’RE BASICALLY CONFRONTED BY A NEW…October 13, 2021

 © 2023 Wanderers Compass All Rights Reserved